100 Notable alumni of

 -

 Brennan Lee Mulligan is an American comedian, actor, writer, and gamemaster.
-He often works with Dropout (formerly CollegeHumor) as a writer, performer, and producer, and he is the creator and regular gamemaster for its Dungeons & Dragons-based actual play web series Dimension 20.
-He also wrote the superhero webcomic Strong Female Protagonist alongside artist Molly Ostertag.
+He often works with Dropout (formerly CollegeHumor) as a writer, performer, and producer.
+He is the creator and regular gamemaster for Dropout's actual play series Dimension 20 as well as the dungeon master for the first four seasons of the creator-owned actual play podcast Worlds Beyond Number and the fourth campaign of the actual play web series Critical Role.
+He also wrote the superhero webcomic Strong Female Protagonist alongside artist Lee Knox Ostertag.

 -